 The best way to sleep on an adjustable bed is any way that is comfortable over the course of the night.

 When it is flat, an adjustable bed is just like a regular bed.
 You can also sleep in any position your bed offers.
 All adjustable beds can raise the head and the foot areas.

 Some models have many more positions.
 Theoretically, you can sleep in any adjustable bed position.
 You might find that it is difficult to sleep or to turn, though, so you will have to experiment.

 Bed warranties vary so much that I can only encourage you to read the warranty before purchasing the bed.
 Many come with 10 or 20-year warranties.
 They all have exceptions, pro-rated clauses, and rules you must follow.

 Adjustable beds have a lot of moving parts and electrical motors.
 The movement subjects the mattress to duress and friction.
 They have MSTB — more stuff to break — than regular beds.
-My “must have” adjustable bed criteria include having an excellent warranty.
+One of my “must haves” for my adjustable bed is an excellent warranty.

 Is an Adjustable Bed Worth the Extra Cost?

 Considering the comfort and pain relief benefits, I believe an adjustable bed is worth the extra cost.
 I can attest that lying with my legs up helps relieve my spondylolithesis hip pain.